liberodark/YunoHost-OpenVZ/README.md

 tar -xvf dedigo-openvz.tar.gz
 ```

-- 5 - Finish now reboot your server on your panel (not reboot in terminal) !
+- 5 - Finish now reboot your server on your panel (not reboot in terminal | the login - password is "root" / "linux580@") !

 ## For Debian 8 :